Afternoon Tour vs Morning Tour of Rainbow Mountain: Which Is Better?

 Rainbow Mountain, being a highly popular tour, receives over 2,000 visitors daily.
 One of the main advantages of the afternoon tour is the reduced number of tourists, as many return for lunch around noon.
 Although the Vinicunca tour typically takes place in the early morning, the atmosphere in the mountain is usually more serene in the afternoon.

-Advantages of Afternoon Temperatures
+Advantages of Rainbow Mountain Afternoon tour

 It’s important to note that temperatures in the afternoon are generally warmer compared to the morning tour.
 This warmer temperature can have significant advantages, allowing for a more comfortable and pleasant hike, though the sun may make it slightly more exhausting.